 Left: Seed layered skirt – a perfect style for those who want to balance wider hips and a smaller waist/upper body

 To avoid looking like you’ve been shopping in the children’s department, here are some quick tips for how to team ruffles with existing pieces in the wardrobe:

 - Denim – a simple pair of jeans worn with some ruffles up top is the perfect way to ‘pair down’ the fun and girliness.

-- Up top or down below – choose one and stick to it
+- Up top or down below – choose one or the other

 - Patterns – a ruffle in a printed fabric can actually look less ruffle-y than a block colour because the pattern blends.
 So if you want your ruffles to be more subdued, choose a pattern.